facelessuser/label-bot/README.md

 All commands issued in the body of a pull request, issue, or comment in an issue or pull request are restricted to owners and collaborators.

+## Using a Master Configuration Template

+You can use a master configuration file and share it across repositories.
+This is a good way to define common labels that you wish to reuse.
+Point to the master configuration file by setting the environmental variable `GH_CONFIG` on your server.
+It should be in the form `user:repo:path/to/config:ref`.
+In our case it is `facelessuser:master-labels:labels.yml:master`.

+When merging the master configuration and the local repo configuration, merging will occur as follows:

+- keys that contain string or bool will be override the master by the local.
+- keys that contain lists will append the local list to the master list.
+- keys that contain hashes will append the key value pair of the local to the master.
+In the case of duplicates, the local will override.
+- One exception is with `lgtm_add`.
+The keys `pull_request` and `issue` will append values from the local to the master.
+  In the future, `lgtm_add` may get broken up into two separate options for consistency.
+This would not occur until version 2.0.

 ## Triage Labels

 Label Bot will mark new issue with `triage`.